Dorothy Parker: Burial

-In early 2020, the NAACP moved its headquarters to downtown Baltimore and the question about what would happen to Parker's ashes became the topic of much speculation, especially after the NAACP formally announced it would later move to Washington, D.C.
+In early 2020, the NAACP moved its headquarters to downtown Baltimore and how this might affect Parker's ashes became the topic of much speculation, especially after the NAACP formally announced it would later move to Washington, D.C.

-The NAACP restated that Parker's ashes will ultimately be where her family wishes her to be.
-"It’s important to us that we do this right,” said the NAACP.
+The NAACP restated that Parker's ashes would ultimately be where her family wished.
+"It’s important to us that we do this right," said the NAACP.

 Relatives called for the ashes to be moved to the family's plot in Woodlawn Cemetery, in the Bronx, where a place had been reserved for Parker by her father.
 On August 18, 2020, Parker's urn was exhumed.
 "Two executives from the N.A.A.C.P. spoke, and a rabbi who had attended her initial burial said Kaddish."
 On August 22, 2020, Parker was re-buried privately in Woodlawn, with the possibility of a more public ceremony later.
 "Her legacy means a lot," added representatives from the NAACP.